 Seeing service in the Mediterranean, North Africa, Malta, the Far East and Southern France the Seafire would stay in front-line service with the Fleet Air Arm until 1951.
 The type

-would also serve with the Royal Canadian Navy and French Fleet Air Arm and a total of 2,580 would be built.
+would also serve with the Royal Canadian Navy and French Fleet Air Arm and a total of 2,580 would be built by the time the last Seafire rolled of the production line, a Mk 47,

 Also see Supermarine Spitfire